 Cohort Four Fellow

 Adjunct Associate Professor/Founder and President of the Congressional Research Institute for Social Work and Policy (CRISP), Howard University School of Social Work/CRISP

 Evidence-Based/Evidence-Informed Programs, Families and Family Systems, Program Evaluation, Youth Development, Regression Modeling, Mixed Methods, Phenomenology, Fathers, Low-Income Families and Individuals, Racial/Ethnic Minority Groups

-Brianna P. Lemmons received her doctorate from Howard University School of Social Work in 2015.
-In 2013, Ms. Lemmons joined the Center for Research, Evaluation, Assessment and Training in Education (CREATE) in Washington, DC where she works to evaluate a national mentoring program for black middle school boys.
+Dr. Brianna P. Lemmons received her doctorate from Howard University School of Social Work in 2015.
+She is currently an Assistant Professor at California State University, Los Angeles.
+In 2013, Dr. Lemmons joined the Center for Research, Evaluation, Assessment and Training in Education (CREATE) in Washington, DC where she worked to evaluate a national mentoring program for black middle school boys.
 At CREATE, she contributed to the DC Children and Youth Investment Trust Corporation's (CYITC) inaugural Focus Point report on the state of black male youth in the District of Columbia.
-She recently joined CYITC, where she conducts data collection and analysis on issues related to children and youth.
+At CYITC she conducted data collection and analysis on issues related to children and youth.
 She has been awarded the William H. Cosby and Camille O. Hanks Cosby Fellowship and the Frederick Douglass Fellowship.
-Ms. Lemmons in a volunteer mentor to inner-city youth in the District of Columbia and participates in the dance ministry at her church.
-Ms. Lemmons holds a B.A. in psychology from Spelman College and an M.S.W. from Howard University School of Social Work.
+Dr. Lemmons holds a BA in psychology from Spelman College and an MSW from Howard University.